lizhunan/IELTS/speaking/part2-题库.md

 The person I would like to talk about my classmate.
 His name is ZhangSan.
 I first met him on the first day of our university, and we lived in the same dormitory.
 I usually go to the gym with him in our campus.
-He always help me stay in shape and lose my weight through give me some intruction about fitness.
+He always help me stay in shape and lose my weight through give me some instruction about fitness.
 In addation, he is a energetic person.
 When I feel tired and sad, He could inspire me and encourage me to keep going.
 Besides, we often hang out together at weekend.
 Such as playing football, shopping and wolk around my campus.